Forest School Programme

 The Forest School Programme provides opportunities for children, young people and communities, with different abilities and cultural backgrounds, to explore our natural environment, play, learn and socialise together.
 As the children journey through Forest School, building a sense of independence, high self-esteem and improve social/communication skills are important parts of the programme as well as developing a broader understanding of the natural environment in which they live.

-For more information contact Joan at:
+For more information contact:

 MORE INFORMATION